 Eligibility of Services

 BridgeValley Community and Technical College is pleased to provide currently enrolled students with short term counseling and referral services while enrolled at the college.
 Counseling services are free of charge to BridgeValley students.
 Counseling sessions consist of a short-term basis (9 sessions per semester).
-If it is determined that long-term mental health counseling services are more appropriate to address your need(s), the BridgeValley counselor will provide a list of community resources.
+If it is determined that long-term counseling services are more appropriate to address your need(s), the BridgeValley counselor will provide a list of community resources.
 Counseling appointments are made in one-hour increments.
 The actual length of time for a counseling appointment is 45 minutes.
 This allows the counselor time for documentation of the previous appointment, and for centering before the next appointment.

 Hours of Operation